Split testing simplified

 Some split testing best practices include:

-- Elimination: fewer page elements create less distractions from the conversion goal
+- Elimination: fewer page elements create fewer distractions from the conversion goal

 - Focus on the call to action: text resonates differently depending on the audience